-We generally charge subscription fees on a per-user basis and, to a lesser degree, non-user based single application licenses.
+We generally charge subscription fees on a per-user basis or, alternatively, non-user based single application licenses.
 We bill customers and collect payment for subscriptions to our platform in advance on a monthly, quarterly or annual basis.
 In certain instances, we have had customers pay their entire contract up front.